Avaiga/taipy-doc/docs/knowledge_base/tutorials/scenario_management_overview/step_04/index.md

     === "Python configuration"

-        The configuration is the same as the last step except for the scenario and task configuration.
-A new parameter is added for the frequency.
+        The configuration is the same as the last step except for the data node configurations.
+New parameter are added for scopes.

         ```python
         from taipy.config import Frequency, Scope